Immediate Telehealth Appointments Available!

 Wellness Matters is able provide therapy totally on-line!
 Like many medical clinics, you will be given access to our easy to use Client Portal for transmitting paperwork and messages.
 If you choose to do your therapy session on your computer, there is no software to download!
 And, if you choose to use your smart phone, there is a free App for downloading.

 Our on-line tele-medicine platform is HIPPA compliant and are covered by insurance at the same level as in-office visits.
-Wellness Matters accepts most insurances, including Sanford, BCBS, Health Partners, Prime West, MA, and more – see “Payment” tab for more information.
+Wellness Matters accepts most insurances, including Aetna, BCBS, Cigna, Health Partners, Preferred One, and more – see “Payment” tab for more information.

 Why Choose Wellness Matters?